ShawnFoo/SwiftWebViewBridge/README.md

 ```
 <h2 id="5">Dig it up</h2>

 If you are interesting in how swift and javascript communicate with each other, the source code have very detailed comments on it.
-Also, you can find the unminified javascript file in UnminifiedJavascript doc.
+Also, you can find the unminified javascript file in UnminifiedJavascript document.